 Only a week later the French ship 'St Jean Baptiste' captained by Jean de Surville, took shelter from a storm and anchored in the bay off the northeast shore of Karikari Peninsula, near Whatuwhiwhi.
 One of the ships anchors is on display in the Te Ahu Museum in Kaitaia.

 In 1792 the first American whaler, Captain Eber Bunker from Nantucket, came into Doubtless Bay on the 'William and Ann'.
 Ever after, whaling ships were active around New Zealand.
 They called at Russell (Kororareka) in the Bay of Islands and later to the safe and sheltered harbour of Mangonui.
 These two small ports welcomed whale men and ships from all over the world.
 In 1838 an English whaler Captain William Butler settled in Mangonui establishing a trading post on what has been known since as Butler Point, 200 metres across the harbour.

+Māori played an important role not only in the supply of fresh foods to the port but they were sought after as crew for their skills in navigation, seaworthiness and as harpooners.
 Nearly 500 whaling ships have been recorded arriving into Mangonui between 1833 and 1894.
-Records show up to 30 whaling ships here at any one time.
-95% of the whaling ships were American.
+Records show up to thirty whaling ships here at any one time.
+Ninety-five percent of the whaling ships were American.
 There were American and British Consular agents stationed in Mangonui from 1849 to 1878.

-New Zealand flax was of a superior quality and in high demand for rope and weaving materials when manilla and sisal were in short supply.
-Due to local Maori involvement, the flax industry flourished and a flax mill in Mangonui operated until the early 1900s.
+Alongside the whaling, three other local products were highly valued in world markets: flax, kauri trees and kauri gum.
+New Zealand flax was of a superior quality and in high demand for rope and weaving materials when manila and sisal were in short supply.
+With Māori labour and skill, the flax industry flourished.
+Mangonui's last flax mill operated at Māori Point into the early 1900s.